-Furnace Flue Blocked & Leaking Carbon-Dioxide?
+Furnace Flue Blocked & Leaking Carbon-Monoxide?

 How is your furnace flue holding up?
 Our experience in the Northeast has opened our eyes to the failing furnace flues in our area.
-These flues vents can be leaking dangerous carbon-dioxide into your home and you may not even be aware of it.
+These flues vents can be leaking dangerous carbon-monoxide into your home and you may not even be aware of it.

 Currently most furnace flues are made up of terra-cotta clay flue tile and have many problems that can occur over the 20 to 80 years that they may have been venting furnaces, fireplaces and water heaters.